top of page

 Zip Line – we have specialty harness chairs to accommodate all campers

-Archery – we use S.A.F.E Archery at Camp Conquest that uses colored Velcro tips.
+Archery – we use S.A.F.E Archery at Camp Conquest, which uses colored Velcro tips

-Arts & Crafts – we have a Special Ed teacher that oversees our arts & crafts
+Arts & Crafts – we have fun and accessible crafts for everyone

-Nightly Theme Parties – paint party, dance party, carnival party, talent shows, glow in the dark party, snores by the campfire, and many more.
+Nightly Theme Parties – paint party, dance party, carnival party, talent shows, glow-in-the-dark party, smores by the campfire, and many more.

-A Camper Guide will be emailed to all parents around May 1st that will include a packing list, party list, dates/times for arrival and departure, links to our social media, and a list of things not to pack.
-One of the items not to pack are cell phones.
+A welcome packet will be emailed to all parents around May 1st that will include a packing list, party list, dates/times for arrival and departure, links to our social media, and a list of things not to pack.
+One of the items not to pack is cell phones.
 Due to liability reasons, we do not allow cell phones at camp.
 Even volunteers and staff are not allowed to have cell phones during camp.
-Letters and cards are always welcome at camp.
-Campers love to get cards and letters.
+Letters and cards are always welcome at camp, campers love to get mail.

-When do I get to pick up my son or daughter at camp?
+When do I get to pick up my camper at camp?

-Fall camp ends at 2 PM on Sunday October 16th, parents need to arrive 5 minutes prior, gates will open at 2 PM.
-A $50 fine will be exacted for every 45 minutes past the pickup or drop off time.
-We have a lot going on at camp, we need our campers to be there on time.
-If you run into an issue call the office immediately.
+The closing ceremony time and pick-up will be specified in the camper welcome packet after registration.
+A $50 fine will be exacted for every 45 minutes past the pickup or drop-off time.
+We have a lot going on at camp, and we need our campers to be there on time.
+If you run into an issue, please call the office immediately.

 What if my camper needs to leave a day early?

-We want every camper and volunteer to get the best experience at camp and it is best if they stay for the entire session.
-We ask that you make every effort to allow your son or daughter to stay the entire session.
-If you need to leave a day early, please notify Nathan White at campconquestmemphis@gmail.com or (901) 545-CAMP (2267).
+We want every camper and volunteer to get the best experience at camp, and it is best if they stay for the entire session.
+We ask that you make every effort to allow your camper to stay the entire session.
+If you need to leave a day early, please notify Tony at tony@campconquest.com or (901) 545-2267 (CAMP).

 How many weeks of camp do we offer?

-We currently offer 4 weeks of camp in the summer running each week in the month of June.
+We currently offer 4 weeks of camp in the summer, running each week in June.

-The long term plan is to offer a spring break camps, fall break camps, 9 weeks of summer camp, and Christmas break camp.
+The long-term plan is to offer spring break camps, fall break camps, 9 weeks of summer camp, and Christmas break camp.
 The other 40 weeks will be open for disabled veterans and special/Paralympic training.

-What if my son or daughter has a special diet?
+What if my camper has a special diet?

-We can accommodate most dietary needs, however, if you have special requests, please contact us to discuss.
-We had a camper
+We can accommodate most dietary needs; however, if you have special requests, please contact us to discuss them. tony@campconquest.com

 Do you perform background checks?

-We run background checks and Nationwide Sexual Offender search on anyone, volunteers and staff, 18 years or older.
+We run background checks and Nationwide Sexual Offender searches on everyone 18 years or older.

 Am I allowed to visit or call my child while at camp?